Paddy Chayefsky: Altered States

 Film rights were bought by Columbia Pictures for nearly $1 million, and with the same creative control and financial terms as for Network.
 Chayefsky suffered greatly from stress while working on the novel, resulting in a heart attack in 1977.
 The heart attack resulted in strict dietary and lifestyle restrictions.
 The novel, titled Altered States, was published by HarperCollins in June 1978 and received mixed reviews.
 Chayefsky did not promote the book, which he viewed only as a blueprint for the screenplay.

 Since his contract gave him creative control, Chayefsky participated in the selection of William Hurt and Blair Brown as the leads.
 Arthur Penn was initially hired as director, but left after disagreements with Chayefsky.
 He was replaced by Ken Russell.

 Chayefsky made it clear that he would allow no input into the dialogue or narrative, which Russell felt was too "soppy."
 Russell was confident that he could get rid of Chayefsky, but found that "the monkey on my back was always there and wouldn't let go."
-Russell was polite and deferential prior to production but after rehearsals began in 1979 "began to treat Paddy as a nonentity" and was "mean and sarcastic," according to the film's producer Howard Gottfried, who called Russell a "duplicitous, mean man."
+Russell was polite and deferential prior to production but after rehearsals began in 1979 "began to treat Paddy as a nonentity" and was "mean and sarcastic," according to the film's producer Howard Gottfried.

 Chayefsky had the power to fire Russell, but was told by Gottfried that he could only do so if he took over direction himself.
 He left for New York and continued to monitor production.
 The actors were not permitted to alter the dialogue.
 Chayefsky later said that in retaliation the actors were instructed to speak their lines while eating or talking too fast.
 Russell stated that the fast pace and overlapping dialogue was Chayefsky's idea.

 Upset by the filming of his screenplay, Chayefsky withdrew from the production of Altered States and took his name off the credits, substituting the pseudonym Sidney Aaron.